-- Log onto the AMU or APU website to complete your request for an FSA Academic Year, which is located under Federal Student (FSA) inside the e-campus.
+- Log onto the AMU or APU ecampus to complete your request for an academic year within the FINANCE CENTER located under the Federal Student Aid (FSA) menu.

-- If you plan on using Federal Student Aid (FSA), select “My FSA Academic Year.”
+- If you plan to use Federal Student Aid (FSA), select “My FSA Academic Year.”

 - If you only plan to defer prior loans and not use FSA, select “Deferment of Loans.”